 13 ways to save money on energy bills

 According to calculations based on statistics from the Energy Saving Trust, a medium-sized household will spend around £40 a month on electricity and £41 a month on gas.
-But there are some easy DIY hacks for saving money on electricity and gas that can get this down a few pounds.
+But there are some easy ways to save money on gas and electric bills that can get this down a few pounds.

 Turn down your thermostat and wrap up warm